In this stove top vignette, I was enchanted by both the monochromatic colors and the steam billowing from the pots.

 This painting of a weed sprouting from cracks in a concrete wall reminds us that once man removes himself, nature reclaims its territory.

-While at a carpet vendor in Richmond, California, I was attracted to how their warehouse looked as though it hasn't been tampered with for more than half a century.
+At a carpet vendor in Richmond, California, I was attracted to how their warehouse looked like it hadn't been tampered with for more than half a century.
 Built in 1910, it was originally occupied by the Pullman Company for repairing passenger cars for railroads throughout the western United States.

 This vintage bathroom is essentially unchanged.
 Only the plastic water bottle suggests the present day.